 An integrated software system for the modeling, simulation and control of driverless transport systems.

-More than 10 years ago DS Automotion, an established, top-level international provider of automated guided vehicle systems based in Linz, commissioned RISC Software GmbH to develop integrated planning, simulation and control software for freely navigating automated guided vehicle systems.
+DS Automotion, a leading international provider of driverless transport systems based in Linz, Austria, commissioned RISC Software more than 15 years ago to develop integrated planning, simulation and control software for driverless transport systems.

-The main goal for the development of the new modeling and control software was to significantly reduce implementation and start-up times for production lines with driverless transport solutions.
+The most important goal for the development of the new modeling and control technology software was a drastic shortening of the implementation and commissioning times of driverless transport solutions for concrete plants.

 A central concept of the new software system was the development of an integrated simulation environment for driverless transport systems, which can automatically generate a very realistic simulation model from the course design for a concrete plant.
-The control technology software, which controls and schedules the vehicles in actual planning and operation can be used directly without modification to control the simulated vehicles without any adjustments.
-This means that an up-to-date, realistic simulation model is available at any time from the planning phase, for example, for a time-saving and cost-saving “virtual go-life“ or for checking subsequent adjustments or extensions of a system.
+The control technology software, which controls and schedules the vehicles in real operation, can be used directly to control the simulated vehicles without any adjustments.
+This means that an up-to-date, realistic simulation model is available at all times from the planning phase onwards, for example, for time- and cost-saving “virtual commissioning” or for testing subsequent adaptations or extensions to a system.

-The software, which has meanwhile been successfully used in many systems of various sizes worldwide, already has numerous aspects now regarded as fundamental requirements for Industry 4.0 solutions.
-In the long-term and sustainable cooperation with DS Automotion, numerous innovations have been developed in several joint research projects.
+The software system developed, now being used successfully in many plants of all sizes worldwide, already has numerous aspects that are regarded today as fundamental requirements for Industry 4.0 solutions.
+In the long-standing and sustainable cooperation with DS Automotion, numerous innovations have also been developed in several joint research projects.

-- On the one hand, small, agile, very autonomous robot-like systems are increasingly used for service and transport activities (small loads) will be used more and more frequently.
+On the one hand, small, agile, very autonomous robot-like systems for service and transport activities (small loads) will be used more and more frequently.

-- On the other hand, sophisticated, cost-effective sensor solutions and tried and tested, efficient algorithms from the field of robotics will be integrated into automated guided vehicle systems.
+On the other hand, sophisticated, cost-effective sensor solutions and tried and tested, efficient algorithms from the field of robotics will be integrated into driverless transport systems.

-One of the upcoming challenges to be solved is the connection and coordination of local and global intelligence into a functioning, optimally coordinated overall solution.
+One of the upcoming challenges to be solved is the networking and coordination of local and global intelligence to create a functioning, optimally coordinated overall solution.

 Image: (c) DS Automotion